A number of treatments can offer some relief from the pain caused by trigeminal neuralgia.

 Identifying triggers and avoiding them can also help.

-Most people with trigeminal neuralgia will be prescribed medication to help control their pain, although surgery may be considered for the longer term in those cases where medication is ineffective or causes too many side effects.
+Most people with trigeminal neuralgia will be prescribed medication to help control their pain, although surgery may be considered for the longer term in cases where medication is ineffective or causes too many side effects.

-For example, if your pain is triggered by wind or even a draught in a room, it may help to avoid sitting near open windows or the source of air conditioning, and wearing a scarf wrapped around your face in windy weather.
+For example, if your pain is triggered by wind, it may help to wear a scarf wrapped around your face in windy weather.
 A transparent dome-shaped umbrella can also protect your face from the weather.

 Certain foods seem to trigger attacks in some people, so you may want to consider avoiding things such as caffeine, citrus fruits and bananas.

-These medications were not originally designed to treat pain, but they can help relieve nerve pain by slowing down electrical impulses in the nerves and reducing their ability to transmit pain.
+Anticonvulsants weren't originally designed to treat pain, but they can help relieve nerve pain by slowing down electrical impulses in the nerves and reducing their ability to transmit pain.

-Unless otherwise instructed by your GP or specialist, it is important to build up the dosage slowly and reduce it again gradually over a few weeks.
+Unless otherwise instructed by your GP or specialist, it's important to build the dosage up slowly and reduce it again gradually over a few weeks.
 Taking too much too soon and stopping the medication too quickly can cause serious problems.